French shares underperform after BNP Paribas hit by possible fine

 However, trade could be cautious until the decision is made, with decisive policy action already priced in.

-“Equities are near highs, and there’s a lot of hope tied to the ECB, and greater chance of disappointment,” James Butterfill, global equity strategist at Coutts, said.
+“Equities are near highs, and there’s a lot of hope tied to the ECB, and greater chance of disappointment,” said James Butterfill, global equity strategist at Coutts.

 “The equity market seems to be very optimistic, and it might be a bit of a let down.”